fengjixuchui/AurumRE/README.md

 ### Process Callbacks

-`` is called at the initialization phase of the driver as well as object callbacks.
+`HookedPsSetCreateProcessNotifyRoutineEx` is called at the initialization phase of the driver as well as object callbacks.

 ```
-[DEBUGGER] HookedPsSetCreateProcessNotifyRoutineEx: FFFFF80313374060(Aurum+0x14060) 0
+[DEBUGGER] PsSetCreateProcessNotifyRoutineEx: FFFFF80313374060(Aurum+0x14060) 0
 ```